 Our Well & Water Inspections are only performed by licensed well technicians.
 Everyone can talk about water, selecting the right source of information is key.

 Our Well & Water Inspections include pump flow tests, as per Ministry of the Environment's recommendations.
 We not only focus on inspecting the quality of the water, but also inspect the well itself to determine the well water quantity and state of the well, which is a crucial part of the inspection.

 We provide unbiased recommendations on our findings.
 We always aim to provide our clients with the necessary information, findings and recommendations that will aid them in obtaining a clear and honest perspective on their well and water.

 There is a lot to say about water...

 We will tell you what you need to know.

-During our Well & Water Inspection the well and pump depth are measured, and a pump flow test is performed: this is a measurement of the flow of water, noted in gallons per minute, indicating the quantity of the water supply from the well into the water infrastructure.
-A pump flow test is an important and essential measurement tool to assess whether the well provides sufficient water supply for the intended (residential or commercial) use.
-Moreover, an inspection of well equipment is performed to assure that it is sanitary and meets local code requirements (Reg.
-903 Ministry of Environment).
-A thorough inspection of the well construction where the casing is checked from the inside is performed.
-Any detected abnormalities will be discussed with the client on the spot.
+During our Well & Water Inspection our licensed well technicians provide essential information about the quantity by performing a pump flow test, which is a measurement of the flow of water, noted in gallons per minute.
+A pump flow test is an important and essential measurement tool to assess whether the well provides sufficient water supply for the intended (residential or commercial) use of a property.

 The Road to Clean & Clear Water